 - Risk if you contract the disease: Meningitis can cause an inflammation of the tissue around the spinal cord and brain.
 This can result in brain damage and death.

 |Price per course||£50|

 The meningitis vaccine consists of one single dose, which is administered by injection.
-You should arrange an appointment with your Superdrug travel nurse at least three weeks before the date of your departure.
+You should arrange an appointment with your Superdrug travel nurse or pharmacist at least three weeks before the date of your departure.

 What is meningitis?

 There are several types of meningitis which can affect travellers, including meningitis A, C, W, and Y. They are all types of meningococcal meningitis and are caused by bacteria.
 As opposed to viral meningitis, bacterial meningitis is very dangerous.
 Causing an inflammation of the meningeal tissue surrounding the brain and spinal cord, Neisseria meningitidis bacteria can cause severe brain damage.
 Around 10% of meningitis patients can die of the infection, even with treatment.
 The symptoms of meningitis vary from person to person but usually, the infection involves a severe headache, a high temperature and vomiting.
 Some patients also suffer from a stiff neck, are unusually sensitive to light and feel exhausted.
 The most typical symptom of meningitis is a skin rash, which occurs in many but not all cases.
 In addition to the traditional meningitis C vaccine, there is a meningitis ACWY vaccine, which provides protection against all four meningitis types included in its name.
 It is particularly suitable for travellers who may be at risk of contracting any one of the four types.

 Some countries, for example Saudi Arabia, demand that you provide a meningitis ACWY certificate prior to entering the country.
 The vaccine is compulsory for the Hajj pilgrimage.

 It is especially recommended that students attending university for the first time receive a single dose of Meningitis ACWY.